 Afternoon

-Take your Shanghai experience to the ultimate heights at — the tallest building in the city and an engineering marvel.
+Take your Shanghai experience to the ultimate heights at Shanghai Tower — the tallest building in the city and an engineering marvel.
 The elevator ride itself is an experience with incredibly fast ascent to the 118th-floor observation deck.
 Standing at the top truly puts the scale of this megacity into perspective, offering views that are wonderful both from outside and from within.

-• — 8:30 AM-9:30 PM daily; fastest elevators in the world; 118th floor observation deck; book timed entry
+• Shanghai Tower — 8:30 AM-9:30 PM daily; fastest elevators in the world; 118th floor observation deck; book timed entry

 Evening